dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 Note that the items in a batch are processed independently of each other and processing can independently succeed or fail.
 This choice does not impose relevant constraints on the ledger implementation.
 The only constraint resulting from this is that the response must contain response items up to the largest element index processing of which has been initiated by the ledger, regardless of its result.
 The response items following this highest-index processed request item can be left out.

 The API style we employ for batch APIs is simple, does not repeat request information in the response, and does not unnecessarily constrain the implementation, i.e., permits highly-concurrent implementations.
-On the client side it has no major drawbacks as it is straightforward to associated the corresponding request data with the responses by using positional alignment of the request and response vectors.
+On the client side it has no major drawbacks as it is straightforward to associate the corresponding request data with the responses by using positional alignment of the request and response vectors.

 The guiding principle is to have all suitable update methods be batch methods, i.e., all update calls that have at most one response per request.